 Make sure all staff members invent complex passwords

-Appoint a supervisor who will ensure everyone works with the CRM correctly
+Appoint a supervisor who will ensure everyone works with the CRM system correctly

 Explain to your teams how to handle phishing attempts via phone calls or email